kola-er/potato-orm/README.md

 ## Supported database

-Currently, only MYSQL is supported.
+Currently, only MYSQL and PostgreSQL are supported.

 Work towards the support for other popular databases is in progress.